wangvsa/VerifyIO/docs/source/ipdps.md

 ### Download dataset

-We have provided several scripts to easily reproduce the results.
-Next, we will work you through them.
+Our paper verifies the consistency semantics of 91 built-in tests from three high-level I/O libraries against four consistency models.
-Our paper studies the consistency compliance of 91 built-in tests from three high-level I/O libraries, we have uploaded all trace files on [Zenodo](https://doi.org/10.5281/zenodo.14553174).
+The dataset used in our paper is available on [Zenodo](https://doi.org/10.5281/zenodo.14553174).

-Run the following command to download those trace files.
+Use the provided script `00-download-dataset.sh` to download and extract the trace files:
 ```bash
 $VERIFYIO_INSTALL_PATH/ipdps/00-download-dataset.sh
 ```

-The script will download and decompress all trace files under `./dataset` directory.
+The script will download, decompress and save all trace files in the `./dataset` directory:
 ```bash
 root@933cb4b115cb:/ipdps# ls ./dataset/*
 dataset/hdf5-1.14.4-3-recorder-traces: